kubocd/kubocd-doc/docs/user-guide/160-the-context.md

 - `ingress.className`: The ingress controller type.
 - `ingress.domain`: The suffix used for building ingress URLs.
 - `storageClass`: Two Kubernetes `StorageClass` definitions for different application profiles.
 For our `kind` based cluster, there is only one available option: `standard`.
+- `certificateIssuer`: Two certificate issuers, one to use internally and one intended for endpoints exposed to external world.
+As configuring a CA (Certificate Authority) is out of the scope of this documentation, we will set-up only a self-signed CA. This will be performed later with the chapter on [cert-manager deployment](./210-cert-manager.md)

 Cluster-wide contexts should be placed in a dedicated namespace: